 The Tasmania Fire Service relies on volunteer brigades to conduct firefighting tasks and will not rely on them for implementing the Fuel Reduction Program.

-Forestry Tasmania is responsible for managing approximately 800,000 hectares of Permanent Timber Production Zone land throughout the state.
-Forestry Tasmania is responsible for the management of bushfires on their land including:
+Sustainable Timber Tasmania (STT) is responsible for managing approximately 800,000 hectares of Permanent Timber Production Zone land throughout the state.
+This also includes the management of bushfires on their land by:

 - Control of unplanned bushfires